-Talking highly of yourself to others might be uncomfortable, but it could benefit you and your career.
-Positive self-appraisal is a major reason why many workers advance to higher positions, and it's a technique that every worker should practice.
+Speaking highly of yourself to others might be uncomfortable, but it could benefit you and your career or business.
+Positive self-appraisal is a major reason many workers advance to higher positions, and it's a technique that every worker or entrepreneur should practice.

 "Self-promotion is a necessary tool to help professionals elevate into the next stage of their careers, especially if they are not being properly recognized by their peers," said Vanessa Fioravante-Cuomo, principal and co-founder of ANDER & Co.

 However, there's a fine line between self-promoting and bragging.
 You can share your success and attributions without coming off as a boaster.
-Here are three tips on mastering the act of self-promotion.
+Here are three tips to help you master the art of self-promotion.

-In an article by MBA@UNC, Allison Fragale, associate professor of organizational behavior at the University of North Carolina at Chapel Hill, said that self-promotion can leave a bitter taste in people's mouths.
+In an article for MBA@UNC, Alison Fragale, associate professor of organizational behavior at the University of North Carolina at Chapel Hill, said that self-promotion can leave a bitter taste in people's mouths.
 An overconfident worker is often disliked by their peers.

 You want your colleagues' support, and you want to build a positive workplace culture.
 Don't poison the air with arrogance.
-Instead, subtly mention your accomplishments without hogging their attention or downplaying their work.
+Instead, subtly mention your accomplishments without hogging your colleagues' attention or downplaying their work.

 Praising co-workers as part of your success will also show that you are a team player, which is important to any manager.